IvelDabs/Tick-Tac-Toe/README.md

 Displays the current player's turn and the status of the game (winner, draw, or ongoing).
 Resets the game board to start a new game.

 HOW TO PLAY

-Open the index.html file in a web browser.
-Enter the names of the two players.
+Open: https://iveldabs.github.io/Tick-Tac-Toe/ in a web browser Enter the names of the two players.
 Click on the cells of the game board to place X's and O's.
 The game will automatically determine if there is a winner or if the game ends in a draw.